Sports Management Careers

 These two-year degrees can open doors to some entry-level positions, but they also offer complementary value.
 If you hold credentials in an area such as marketing or business administration, an associate degree in sports management can teach you how to apply your existing knowledge to the unique and fast-paced world of sports.

 What Can You Do With an Associate in Sports Management?

-These professionals, referred to as guest relations associates in the sports industry, serve as front-line workers.
+Often referred to as guest relations associates in the sports industry, these professionals serve as front-line workers.
 They work to ensure attendees have a safe and enjoyable experience.
 They also play an important role in advancing the public relations agendas of amateur and professional sporting organizations.

 Game day and event coordinators fill vital administrative, logistical, and operational support roles.
 They assist with a wide variety of duties related to scheduling, facility preparation and security, vendor and concession management, and overseeing media and personnel access to event venues.

 Account representatives hold sales positions.
 In the sports industry, they work to promote games and events.
 They also sell tickets to individual, group, and corporate buyers.
 As they advance in their careers, account representatives may become involved in monetizing other aspects of the guest experience.